THE LANDLORD’S GAME: The Grand Dispossession of America

 Meanwhile back at the swamp, Trump’s Secretary of Commerce, Wilbur Ross (“the bankruptcy king”) came to private equity after a long career in debt restructuring with the Rothschilds.
 He has made shady investments with Russians oligarchs and Chinese government officials and is constantly under investigation for insider trading and ethics violations.
 During the dispossession disaster he made a killing through the expeditious (often illegal) removal of people from their homes.
 His fund had acquired American Home (renamed Homeward Residential) one the largest servicers of the notorious “subprime loans”.
 It was also at the center of the “chain of title” and “robo-signing” scandals, as it had outsourced its mortgage documents to a fraudulent “clean up” shop called DocX.
 It also morphed into a company called Ocwen, the most criminogenic firm in the history of the housing crisis.
 It regularly charged unauthorized fees, recharged for already paid insurance, failed to credit payments, and back-dated rejection of loan modification letters 30 days to avoid the legal requirement for an appeal.
 It was fined over 2 billion by the Consumer Financial Protection Bureau.
 Yet, Ross magically managed to step down from Ocwen’s Board, and sell 72 million it its stock, just before it tanked.
 The list goes on and on, including Thomas Barack, infamous Trump global fund raiser and Manafort fellow traveler, made his money in the tenant eviction frenzy and the REIT (real estate investments trust) revolution.

 Even when Congress steps up to allocate pandemic emergency funds it is Steve Mnuchin and the boys who decide who gets what.
 Earmarked funds for small businesses have somehow gone more than bit an astray.
 Small businesses suddenly included: wealthy mega churches, high priced law firms, and the LA Lakers, not to mention any type of business owned by a large Trump donor.
 Recall how Mnuchin refused to reveal where his hundreds of billion had gone, but we can guess.
 Furthermore, Stephen Schwarzman, CEO of the aforementioned Blackstone Group, was called in to give advice on the allocation process.
-In essence, the pirates of dispossession are still steering the ship of state, and another rocky real estate collapse (and real depression time) is their port of call.
-Remember how wrecking everyone else and grabbing up their gravely discounted properties is the way one wins at Monopoly.
-Purchase your tents and pick out your freeway underpass while there is still time.
+In essence, the pirates of dispossession are still steering the ship of state, so hurry and purchase your tents and pick out your freeway underpass while there is still time.